 Whether a dedicated weekend warrior or a professional athlete, if you spend time in the wilderness, an altimeter watch can be a powerful and useful tool.

-A traditional model has three primary functions; altimeter, barometer, and compass (sometimes referred to as an ABC watch).
-With these three readings combined, you can map weather trends and determine your location.
+A traditional model has three primary functions: altimeter, barometer, and compass (sometimes referred to as an ABC watch).
+With these three readings combined, you can keep track of weather trends and determine your location.
 There are many different types of altimeter watches out there, ranging from those with the most basic functions to those stacked with features.
 In this 'Buying Advice' article, we discuss different model types, how altimeters work, key functions, GPS capability, and watch accessories.
 Below is a list of questions to ask yourself before buying one.
 We walk you through the questions and the answers.